Universal Functions in SurfaceFluxes.jl

 Heat ($\phi_h$):

-\[\begin{equation} \phi_h(\zeta) = \text{Pr}_0 \left( 1 + \frac{a_h \zeta}{1 + b_h \zeta} \right) \end{equation}\]
+\[\begin{equation} \phi_h(\zeta) = \text{Pr}_0 \left( 1 + \frac{a_h \zeta}{1 + b_h \zeta} \right). \end{equation}\]

-Note that $\phi_h(0) = \text{Pr}_0$ for Gryanik, unlike Businger where $\phi_h(0) = 1$.
+Note that $\phi_h(0) = \text{Pr}_0$ for Gryanik, consistent with our Businger implementation.

 Integrated Corrections ($\psi$): The code implements the analytical integrals derived in the paper: